matzew/llama-stack-stack/README.md

 # Riding a stack of Llamas 🦙

 Describes some experiments w/ the LLama Stack.
+The repository offers basically a LLS stack (Llama Stack Stack).

 ## Setup Kubernetes and Ollama Server